Skip to content

 If no Trust Badge is present, the MCP server MAY accept the request under a reduced-assurance model (for example, API key or anonymous access), subject to restrictive policy.

-Every evidence log MUST record the authentication assurance level used, for example:
+Every evidence log MUST record the authentication and authority assurance level used:

 6. Runtime Behavior